HiromuHota/pdi-git-plugin/README.md

 Switching to a remote branch, say `origin/feature`, gets you in a detached HEAD state.
 Use **Branch > Create** to create a local branch, say `feature`, then you will get out of the state.
 Collectively, they are equivalent of `git checkout origin/feature` then `git checkout -b feature`.

+### Subversion

+The typical repository layout is trunk/branches/tags, but currently this plugin has no assumption on the layout.
+Thus, the list of branches includes any directories in the repository.
+For example, the list may include `/trunk` and `/tags/tag1`.

 ## Tags